tomvanbraeckel/yamcs.github.com/docs/studio/Palette.md

 permalink: /docs/studio/Palette/
 ---

-This documents the default widgets that come with Yamcs Studio.
-Depending on your particular version of Yamcs Studio you may have additional widgets at your disposal.
+These are the default widgets that come with Yamcs Studio.
+Depending on your specific version of Yamcs Studio you may have less or more widgets at your disposal.

 #### Graphics